Barkha Madan

-Barkha Madan, now known as Gyalten Samten is an Indian religious monk and nun as well as former model, beauty queen, actress and film producer who has appeared in Hindi and Punjabi language films.
+Barkha Madan, also known as Gyalten Samten, is an Indian Buddhist nun, as well as a former model, beauty queen, actress and film producer, who has appeared in Hindi and Punjabi language films.
 She has also appeared in television serials and hosted some TV shows.
 Impressed by Buddhist ideologies, in November 2012 she had her ordination to become a Buddhist nun and changed her name to Ven.
 Gyalten Samten.

 Early life

 Madan was born to a Punjabi family.
-In 1994, she competed at the Miss India pageant alongside winners Sushmita Sen and Aishwarya Rai.
+In 1974, she competed at the Femina Miss India pageant alongside winners Sushmita Sen and Aishwarya Rai.
 Other participants competed in that year were Priya Gill, Swetha Menon, Jesse Randhawa and Manini De.
 She received the title of Miss Tourism India where she participated at the inaugural Miss Tourism International pageant.
 At the end of the pageant, she won third runner-up alongside Malaysian actress and model, Emylia Abdul Hamid who was the runner-up of the said pageant.
 She made her debut on the big screen with the 1996 Bollywood film Khiladiyon Ka Khiladi with Akshay Kumar and Rekha.